kafkaesque-io/pulsar-test-results/results-apache-pulsar-2.6.0_kesque_1.md

 - [ ] AWS S3.
 Messages offloaded to tiered storage and retrieved from tiered storage
 - [ ] Google Cloud Storage.
 Messages offloaded to tiered storage and retrieved from tiered storage
 - [ ] Tardigrade Cloud Storage.
 Messages offloaded to tiered storage and retrieved from tiered storage
+- [ ] Automatic offload can be configured globally in  `broker.conf`
+- [ ] Automatic offload can be configured at the namespace level
+- [ ] Namespace level automatic offload configuration persists over upgrade

 ### Functions